AymenHARRATH/MyLittleRadio/README.md

 - **Station Cell Information**:
   - Station image; if unavailable, a placeholder with the station's short title is displayed.
   - Title of the station.
+  - Animation indicating the the stations is being played.
   - An icon to differentiate between music and non-music stations.
   - On tapping a station, a details page of the selected station is pushed to the navigation stack.